 All of the breads that we bake are made with pre-ferments.
 Pre-ferments add flavor to bread.

-All of our recipes use one or more of these "starts."
+All of our recipes use one or more of these starters.

-Below you can see a shortened version of our two day process: from flour, to pre-ferment, incorporating the new dough with the old (otherwise known as mixing the final dough), the rising, the shaping, the baking and the packaging......
+Below you can see a shortened version of our two day process: from flour, to pre-ferment, incorporating the new dough with the old-- the rising, the shaping, the baking and the packaging......